-When it comes to Paris, it’s easy to be swept up in the romance of the city of light, love and haute couture.
+It’s easy to be swept up in the romance of the city of light, love and haute couture when it comes to Paris.
 But look beyond the croissants and common clichés, la vie écolo is burgeoning on the Right Bank.
 Consider this your sustainable travel guide to bookmark for days when we can finally wander again.

 The founders of Veja sneakers opened this boutique near Canal Saint-Martin in 2010, creating a platform to launch emerging brands that value transparency and foster cross-disciplinary collaboration with an environmental bent.
 Along with an extensive selection of Vejas, Centre Commercial stocks heritage French artisans like Paraboot and Saint James (the inventor of Breton-striped tees); small-footprint, high-quality pieces designed for longevity from the likes of Bleu de Paname, Suzie Winkle, and Base Range; and one-off jewellery and accessories by young local makers.

 A short stroll over the périph, this 17-acre flea market peddles everything from well-preserved antiques and paintings that look like they belong in the Louvre to vintage fashion, African textiles, Modernist furniture and charming bric-a-brac.